 Made of: Eroded Rock

 Uses: Not ideal for growing unless heavily amended with compost.
-Does not hold water or nutrients well on the surface but can hold water deeper underground.
+Does not hold water or nutrients well on the surface but can also hold water deeper underground.
 Better for root crops like carrots to penetrate.

 Made of: An eroded rock sediment whose particles are between clay and sand.

 Uses: Silty soil is usually more fertile than other types of soil, meaning it is good for growing crops.
-Silt promotes water retention and air circulation.
+Silt promotes water retention and also air circulation.

 Made of: High percentage of fine particles and colloidal substance and becomes sticky when wet.

 Made of: Carbon and Nitrogen Rich decomposed matter which can be made by adding 2 parts carbon (leaves or paper) and 1 part Nitrogen (wet food scraps).
-Breaks down when heated 130-150 degrees Fahrenheit and makes wonderful plant food!
+Breaks down when heated 130-150 degrees Fahrenheit and also makes wonderful plant food!

-Uses: Once broken down, it can be tilled in with soil and used as amazing nutrient-rich plant food and the most ideal substance for growing vegetables.
+Uses: Once broken down, it can be tilled in with soil and also used as amazing nutrient-rich plant food and the most ideal substance for growing vegetables.

 Made of: Mixture of sand, silt, clay and broken down organic material.
 When store-bought, it is typically lacking the right amount o nutrients but can hold more soil amendments when supplemented.